 The Hortus Botanicus is located in the Plantage district in Amsterdam East.
 A partially covered spectacle of botanical gardens with thousands of plants and a history of over 375 years.
 What began in 1638 in the Reguliershof with a garden of medicinal plants has literally and figuratively grown into a boundless variety of the plant kingdom.

 Besides the beautiful gardens, it is also a place that offers space for research and education with which it tries to find answers to all the questions you can think of concerning plants.
-Because of the corona measures, the greenhouses on the 1.2 hectare site are still closed, but the outdoor gardens are open again for visitors.

 Address: Plantage Middenlaan 2a